docker/docs/docker-cloud/getting-started/deploy-app/3_prepare_the_app.md

 ## Build the application

-*Skip the following step if you don't have Docker Engine installed locally*
+*Skip the following step if you don't have Docker Engine installed locally.*

 Next, we have to build this application to create an image.
 Run the following command to build the app.
 This creates a Docker image and tags it with whatever follows the word `tag`.
 Tag the image either `quickstart-python` or `quickstart-go` depending on which quickstart you are using.